Horace Plunkett: Expanding cooperation

 By 1914 the DATI had 138 instructors travelling the country, informing farmers about new methods in agriculture, horticulture and poultry-keeping.
 The start of the 20th century saw the high water mark in Plunket's achievements.
 The IAOS was flourishing and vigorous.
 In 1903 there were 370 dairy societies, 201 cooperative banks and 146 agricultural societies under the auspices of the IAOS, and by 1914 there were over 1,000 societies and nearly 90,000 members.
-However, most unionists considered Plunkett too conciliatory and their hostility cost him his seat at the general election in October 1900, when they put up a candidate to split the unionist vote.
+However, most unionists considered Plunkett too conciliatory and their hostility cost him his seat at the 1900 general election, when they put up a candidate to split the unionist vote.

 It had been intended that the vice-president should be responsible for the DATI in the House of Commons, but an extensively signed memo, supported by the Agricultural Council, prayed that Plunkett might not be removed from office, and at the government's request he continued to direct the policy of the DATI without a seat in Parliament.
 He was created Knight Commander of the Royal Victorian Order in 1903 at Queenstown, on the personal initiative of the King.

 On the accession of the Liberal Party to power in 1906 James Bryce, the new Chief Secretary, asked Plunkett to remain at the head of the department he had created.